cctech-labs/challenges/2020/06/hiring/software_developer.md

         - Output : **False**

 ***
-## Question 2 : Calculate the surface of the building exposed to sunlight?
+## Program 2 : Calculate the surface of the building exposed to sunlight?

 **Description**  : Given a coordinates of buildings and source point **_'p'_** of sunlight.
 Calculate the length of building exposed to sunlight having the source at point **_p_**.